 Azure Artifacts as PowerShell repository

-As PowerShell modules were intended to be reusable tools, it’s a good idea to have them hosted in a PowerShell repository for consumption by other people and processes.
-With Azure DevOps, you can use Azure Artifacts to host both public and private PowerShell repositories for your modules.
+As PowerShell modules were intended to be reusable tools, it is a good idea to host them in a PowerShell repository for other people and processes to consume.
+With Azure DevOps, you can use Azure Artifacts to host your public and private PowerShell repositories for your modules.

-PowerShell repositories mostly based on regular NuGet feeds, and module packages in them are basically NuGet packages.
-To pack my sample module into a NuGet package, I defined its specification in ‘SampleModule.nuspec’ file.
+PowerShell repositories are primarily based on regular NuGet feeds, and module packages are basically NuGet packages.
+To pack my sample module into a NuGet package, I defined its specification in the ‘SampleModule.nuspec’ file.

 TODO

-In this sample project, I haven’t covered the process of external documentation generation with platyPS, and haven’t looked into the PowerShell scaffolding with Plaster.
+In this sample project, I haven’t covered the process of external documentation generation with platyPS or looked into the PowerShell scaffolding with Plaster.
 So, there is still room for improvement, and I encourage you to fork or clone this sample project and explore those additional topics on your own.
-Learning if fun!
+Learning is fun!